 Start-Up Loans might be a good option if…

-- The business only requires modest funding.
+- The restaurant only requires modest funding.

 - You’re not in a position to offer security or personal guarantees.